opencord/docs/prereqs/k8s-multi-node.md

 * **Operator/Developer Machine** (1x, either physical or virtual machine)
     * Has Git installed
     * Has Python3 installed (<https://www.python.org/downloads/>)
-    * Has a stable version of Ansible installed (<http://docs.ansible.com/ansible/latest/intro_installation.html>)
+    * Has a stable version of Ansible installed (<http://docs.ansible.com/ansible/latest/intro_installation.html>), tested with version `2.5.3`
+    * Has [ansible-modules-hashivault](https://pypi.org/project/ansible-modules-hashivault/) installed where ansible can use it.
     * Is able to reach the target servers (ssh into them)
 * **Target/Cluster Machines** (at least 3x, either physical or virtual machines)
     * Run Ubuntu 16.04 server